maximumtiu/dns-manager/README.md

     * This isn't how I like to work in production (I prefer separate clients/servers), but I chose this direction for ease of creating the interface and reducing the upfront effort and complexity for an MVP.
     * If this were to become a bigger project and progress past the MVP stage, we could always extract a proper UI into a separate application, making this Rails app API-only.
 That approach would also allow it to be easy to expose the API for other direct consumers.
 * Organizing API requests
     * I used the Typhoeus gem because it provides easy stubbing for testing.
-It's also very performant, and can be adapted in the future to have parallel requests if this project were to scale
+It's also very performant, and can be adapted in the future to have parallel requests if this project were to scale.
+    * I created a [base API class](https://github.com/megantiu/dns-manager/blob/master/app/lib/ns1.rb) to deal with the common knitty-gritty aspects of making API requests.
+Then, each object (Zone/Record) has [its own API client](https://github.com/megantiu/dns-manager/tree/master/app/lib/ns1).
+This pattern was influenced by the fact that I like to make API interfaces that are as easy to use and as clean as possible.
 * Using the storage layer
     * I'm using a PostgreSQL database, which will store the necessary info from NS1 so we don't always have to rely on external web requests to fetch our data.
 * NS1's impact on web requests